 Regardless of all of the attention detail on wellness, fitness & exercise, diets along with the “wonders of medication” during the past couple of decades, our society is seeing a fast increase in all chronic illnesses.
 These conditions & diseases include cancer, cardiovascular disease, diabetes, hypertension, obesity, osteoarthritis, depression and anxiety, Alzheimer’s, dementia, autoimmune problems, acid reflux, constipation, infertility, chronic pain, chronic fatigue, diminished libido, etc.

-Science continues to demonstrate that over 99 percent of these illnesses are really preventable and they’re not “hereditary” as has been the message so long perpetuated.
+Science continues to demonstrate that over 99 percent of these illnesses are really preventable.
+They’re not “hereditary” as has been the message so long perpetuated.
 Our lifestyle options and our surroundings identify whether or not we will express wellness and health.
 This association between the environment and our genetic saying is outlined by the Science of Epigenetics.

 The 5 Pillars of Chronic Illness are: